MetaTrading: An Immersion-Aware Model Trading Framework for Vehicular Metaverse Services: System Model

 \section{System Model}

 We first present the system overview of the immersion-aware model trading framework in Section~\ref{III-A}.
-We next introduce the FL mechanism adopted by our framework in Section~\ref{FLMECH} and design the immersion metric of the learning model in Section~\ref{IoM}.
+Next, we introduce the FL mechanism adopted by our framework in Section~\ref{FLMECH} and design the immersion metric of the local model in Section~\ref{IoM}.